The Blog Social

 About page.
 People who visit your About page are already interested in you.
 Don’t miss the chance to convert them.

-Pro tip: tailor your opt-in offers to match the blog content.
+Pro tip: Tailor your opt-in offers to match the blog content.
 If someone’s reading a post about Pinterest marketing, offer them my ChatGPT Prompts for Pinterest Marketing as their freebie.

 Write Content That Naturally Leads to Your Email List